Mary Mary Quite Contrary, how does your garden grow?

 Typhoid Mary is a term for people who spread disease

-The infamous carrier of typhoid fever, was Mary Mallon, also known as Typhoid Mary.
-Typhoid Mary was identified as a spreader of typhoid fever, yet she refused to self isolate herself.
+Mary Mallon, was also known as Typhoid Mary because she spread typhoid fever.
+Yet she refused to self isolate herself.
 In 1907, she became the first carrier in the United States to be identified and traced.
-She was a cook in New York, who was directly responsible for 51 cases and three deaths, although indirectly responsibly for countless more.
+She was a cook in New York, who was directly responsible for 51 cases and three deaths, and indirectly responsibly for countless more.
 Typhoid Mary is a term for people who spread disease.

 Stagecoach Mary